gopine/diary/2023/October/October 25 (Wednesday).md

 Smart contracts and NFTs are starting to gain more real-world usage.

 Trying to understand the gas fees and scalability issues.

+Deployed a simple smart contract to a test network.